-Furthermore, the government of Iran allocated USD667mn for the construction of Chabahar-Zahedan-Mashhad Railway project.
-Upon completion, the railroad will connect Chabahar with the provincial capital city of Zahedan, passing through the cities of Iranshahr and Khash, to eventually reach the holy city of Mashhad.
+Furthermore, the government of Iran allocated USD667mn for the Chabahar-Zahedan-Mashhad Railway project, which is undergoing construction.
+Once complete, the railroad will connect Chabahar with the provincial capital city of Zahedan, passing through the cities of Iranshahr and Khash, to eventually reach the holy city of Mashhad.
 The funds are expected to accelerate the construction work, facilitating transit expansion in the province, according to the province's Governor General Ali Osat Hashemi.

-BMI notes that although Iran's rail freight sector is falling behind the road sector, a plan to privatise wagons could attract interest, as there is growth potential in the market.
-BMI's view is based on analysis of rail infrastructure projects that are under way or have been announced and will connect Iran's railway to other countries, thus offering increased access for rail freight.
+A number of railway infrastructure projects have been announced that will connect Iran to other countries, thus offering increased access for rail freight.
 Work is under way on a railway to connect Iran with Iraq, and the country is developing its freight transport relations with the landlocked states of central Asia, with plans to launch a container train route between Almaty in Kazakhstan, Tashkent in Uzbekistan and Istanbul in Turkey.